-Bethany MacKenzie (she/they) is a Queer Settler, emerging artist, and arts administrator currently based in eastern Ktaqmkuk, on the unceded homelands of the Beothuk and the Mi’kmaq (presently known as Newfoundland).
-They hold a Bachelor of Fine Arts in Visual Arts (2021) from Memorial University of Newfoundland and Labrador and have been acting Director of Union House Arts (UHA) since the spring of 2022.
+Bethany MacKenzie (she/they) is a Queer Settler, emerging artist, and arts administrator currently based in eastern Ktaqmkuk, on the unceded homelands of the Beothuk and the Mi’kmaq (also known as Newfoundland).
+They hold a Bachelor of Fine Arts in Visual Arts (2021) from Memorial University of Newfoundland and Labrador and is the Director of Union House Arts (UHA) since the spring of 2022.
 On top of their personal practice and administrative work, she also sits on the board of ATLANTIS (The Association of Artist Run Centres in the Atlantic) as their treasurer (2022-24).
-MacKenzie was the recipient of the Newfoundland and Labrador BMO 1st Arts Award (2021) and most recently was graciously awarded the VANL-CARFAC Mary MacDonald Award (2024).
+MacKenzie was the recipient of the Newfoundland and Labrador BMO 1st Arts Award (2021) and in 2024 was graciously awarded the VANL-CARFAC Mary MacDonald Award.

 photo by Johnny C.Y.
 Lam, 2024